 The Kaili-Pamona Microgroup

-The Kaili-Pamona microgroup comprises sixteen languages.
+The Kaili-Pamona microgroup comprises thirteen languages.
 Most of these languages are spoken in Central Sulawesi, although three languages—Baras, Topoiyo and Sarudu—are spoken in small enclaves in West Sulawesi.

 In the Dutch era these were called Torajan languages, based on a Bugis exonym meaning ‘people of the interior.’
 In the 1970s the group was renamed after its two principal languages.